 Michael Wacha has a 9-3 record through his first 14 starts this season.
 He also has a 2.85 ERA and 136 ERA+ that stacks him up as the 19th best starting pitcher in baseball this season (among starting pitchers with at least 10 games started).
 So the question is whether Wacha can continue this pace to become the third different Cardinals pitcher to win 20 games in the last 13 … Continue reading

-I’ve spent quite a bit of time this evening defending Mike Matheny‘s decision to let Lance Lynn start this game over Shelby Miller or Joe Kelly.
-And I don’t usually find myself in the position of defending Matheny, either.
-In the end, it didn’t work out for the Cardinals as Lynn struggled through the game, allowing 5 earned runs over 4.1 innings of work.
-The main complaint being that Lynn can’t … Continue reading
+I’ve spent quite a bit of time this evening defending Mike Matheny‘s decision to let Lance Lynn start this game over Shelby Miller or Joe Kelly, and I don’t usually find myself in the business of defending Matheny either.
+In the end, it didn’t work out as the Lynn struggled through the game, allowing 5 earned runs over 4 1/3 innings of work.
+The main complaint was that Lynn can’t … Continue reading